Skip to content

 2. Open the architecture assessment (02-architecture-assessment.md)

-3. Then ask the Bicep Planner agent to create the implementation plan
+3. Then ask the IaC Planner agent to create the implementation plan

-You can chain agents manually by using handoff buttons in the chat, or run the Conductor for automatic orchestration.
+You can chain agents manually by using handoff buttons in the chat, or run the Orchestrator for automatic orchestration.
 Manual chaining gives you more control over each step.

 Bicep track: